nejcstopno/academic-kickstart_new/content/authors/admin/_index.md

 - Visitors
 ---

-Nejc Stopnisek is currently a postdoctoral scholar at the Michigan State University working with [Ashley Shade](http://ashley17061.wixsite.com/shadelab).
-His research goal is to elucidate and exploit the drivers and consequences of biotic interactions on ecosystem functioning and host wellbeing to mitigate effects of future environmental changes.
+I am currently a postdoctoral scholar at the Netherlands Institute of Ecology working with [Jos Raaijmakers](https://nioo.knaw.nl/en/employees/jos-raaijmakers).
+My research goal is to elucidate and exploit the drivers and consequences of biotic interactions on ecosystem functioning and host wellbeing to mitigate effects of future environmental changes.

-His research is based around plant-microbe interactions and soil microbiome.
-In particular, he is interested in how:
+My research is based around plant-microbe interactions and soil microbiome.
+In particular, I is interested in how:

 i) __tripartite interactions of plant-soil-microbe will be affected by the climate change and what consequences will that have on agroecosystem functioning and crop production__